Waters-P/Password_Manager/README.md

+# Password Manager cli

 This is a password manager.
 It uses an encryption vault to safeguard any password.

+## Start
-Run ruby app.rb in the terminal.
+Run 'ruby app.rb' in the terminal.